 BE ON THE LOOKOUT FOR INVESTMENT SCAMS:

 A fraud may succeed because people hear and believe the promises of the promoter and do not investigate the facts related to the proposed investment (or the person promoting it).
-To help educate investors, securities regulators of NASAA’s Enforcement Section have identified the following financial products and practices as potential traps for the unwary.
+To help educate investors, securities regulators of NASAA’s Enforcement Section have identified the following financial products and practices as current potential threats for unwary investors.